 - Don’t get too fancy.
 Your language doesn’t have to be frilly; it just has to be impactful.
 It’s better to err on the side of directness and simplicity than confuse your reader with fancy language.

 - Translate it into your brand voice.
 There’s a fine line between simplicity and generic corporate speak.
 If your value prop headline could work for any of your competitors, iterate a bit more.
 You want your personality to shine through immediately.
+(Follow our guide to find your brand voice if you’re not sure what yours is.)

 Once you know what you’re trying to say, you can experiment with the most impactful format.

-4) Perfect the Presentation
+Step 6: Perfect the Presentation

 There isn’t a single rule for how you format your value prop.
 It may be two sentences.
 It may be a headline, blurb, and a few bullets.
 It’s important that you communicate succinctly, but you always want it to be impactful.